a

 Moonlit Sanctuary Wildlife Conservation Park

-Moonlit Sanctuary Wildlife Conservation Park grew out of the childhood dreams of Chief Ranger Michael Johnson.
+Moonlit Sanctuary Wildlife Conservation Park grew out of the childhood dreams of Director and Founder Michael Johnson.
 Inspired by the British naturalist Gerald Durrell, he imagined a place where people could experience the rare and unusual animals that once roamed the Australian bush.
+Moonlit Sanctuary is that place.

 Moonlit Sanctuary is located 50 minutes from central Melbourne at the top of the Mornington Peninsula, and on the way to Phillip Island.